Francis Mackenzie, 1st Baron Seaforth: Political and military career

 From 1784 to 1790, and again from 1794 to 1796, Seaforth was Member of Parliament for the County of Ross.

-In 1787 he offered to raise a regiment on his own estates to be commanded by himself.
+In 1787, he proposed raising a regiment on his own estates, with himself as commander.
 The government declined his patriotic offer but accepted his services in procuring recruits for the 74th and 75th.
-On 19 May 1790 he renewed his offer but the government again declined his services.
-When war broke out in 1793 he offered for a third time and a letter of service was granted in his favour dated 7 March 1793 empowering him as Lieutenant-Colonel-Commandant to raise a Highland Battalion to be called 78th (Highlanders) Regiment of Foot.
+On 19 May, 1790, he renewed his offer, yet the government declined his services again.
+When war broke out in 1793, he offered for a third time, and a letter of service was granted in his favour dated 7 March, 1793, empowering him as Lieutenant-Colonel-Commandant to raise a Highland Battalion to be called the 78th (Highlanders) Regiment of Foot.

-He was appointed Lord Lieutenant of Ross-shire and was raised to the peerage of Great Britain as Lord Seaforth, Baron Mackenzie of Kintail in the County of Ross on 26 October 1797.
-In 1798 he was appointed Colonel of the Ross-shire Regiment of Militia.
+He was appointed Lord Lieutenant of Ross-shire and was raised to the peerage of Great Britain as Lord Seaforth, Baron Mackenzie of Kintail in the County of Ross on 26 October, 1797.
+In 1798, he was appointed Colonel of the Ross-shire Regiment of Militia.